Experts highlight certain things men need to pay attention to

 By Deborah Jeanne Sergeant

 Some habits related to health are particularly pertinent to men’s health.
 While anyone could benefit from a healthful diet and exercise, these areas of health warrant attention from men.
+Why not try using great products like True Pheromones for men to achieve good sexual heath benefits!

 2. Prostate cancer.
 Callahan said that omega-3 fatty acids “have anti-inflammatory factors that decrease risk of prostate cancer.
 Fatty fish are the best source, as well as plant-based sources like walnuts, chia and flax seeds.”